×

 Thompson led WSU with a 15-point, 13-rebound double-double, and Drew had a team-high 17 points.

-SMSU finished the day shooting 39% from the field and went 9 of 26 from the 3-point line, to the Warriors 42% outing and went 7 of 20 at the perimeter.
+SMSU finished the day shooting 39% from the field and went 9 of 26 from the 3-point line to the Warriors 42% outing on 20 attempts.

 Saturday was also the fourth time the Mustangs and WSU met this season, and SMSU was seeking revenge as the Warriors took the previous two meetings, including a 71-60 defeat to eliminate SMSU from the Northern Sun Intercollegiate Conference [NSIC] tournament on March 1.